th2-net/th2-data-services/documentation/api/exceptions.md

 __init__(id_, error_description)
 ```

-Exception for the case when the the message was not found in data source.
+Exception for the case when the message was not found in data source.

 **Args:**